 - Our company is registered with the Information Commissioners Office (ICO)

 We are pleased to confirm that the website, manufacturing and home delivery parts of our business are still operating as normal, ensuring all of our customers can place and receive their orders on time as usual.
 We have however had to make adjustments to how we work and unfortunately until further notice, we will not be able to carry the goods any further into the property than the entrance hall / room.
-These measures are temporary, make very little difference to the delivery process and we do appreciate your understanding and support during these challenging times.

 How much can you save me in your sales?